zhao-lab/trafficnet-1.0/README.md

 Introduction
 ============

 **TrafficNet** -- is a large-scale and extensible library of naturalistic driving scenarios, aiming at bridging the gap between research datasets and practically usable information for vehicle engineers and researchers.

-**Scripts** are availbe in the scenario scripts folder.
+**Scripts** are available in the scenario scripts folder.
 Now the scripts of generating 8 scenario store are open sourced:

 - Free Flow
 - Lane Departure
 - Lane Change
 - Left Turn
-- Pedestrain Crossing
+- Pedestrian Crossing
 - Car Following
 - Intersection
 - Cyclist

 Requirements
 ------------
 To run the scripts, you need MySQL 5.

 Contribution
 ------------